jstolpe/node_websocket_server_front/README.md

-# node_websocket_server
+# node_websocket_server_front

-[NODE WEBSOCKET SERVER REPO] - this MUST BE setup for the front end to work! https://github.com/jstolpe/node_websocket_server
+[BACK END NODE WEBSOCKET SERVER REPO] - this MUST BE setup for the front end to work! https://github.com/jstolpe/node_websocket_server

 This repo will details how to connect a front end browser to a running node